richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 # Import organizational data with Azure blob import

 >[!IMPORTANT]
-> This feature is for private preview customers only.
-Features in preview might not be complete and could undergo changes before becoming available in the broader public release.
+> This feature is for public preview customers only.
+Features in preview might not be complete and could undergo changes before becoming available in the broader release.

 Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of five ways: through Microsoft Entra ID, which is the default source; through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; through an API-based import; through Workday; or through an Azure blob import that you, your source system admin, and your Azure contributor set up.

 This article covers the fifth option, Azure blob import.

-With an Azure blob import, your Azure contributor creates a blob container on the Azure portal, and your source system admin configures a periodic export of a zip file to the blob container’s location.
-You can then set up Viva Insights to automatically pull organization data from the zip file within this location.
+With an Azure blob import, your Azure contributor creates a blob container on the Azure portal, and your source system admin configures a periodic export of a .csv file to the blob container's location.
+You can then set up Viva Insights to automatically pull organization data from the .csv file within this location.

 ### Workflow